SebNielsen/JSExcercisesPeriod2/readme.md

 ###6.
 Compare the express strategy toward (server side) templating with the one you used with Java on second semester.
 A web template system uses a template processor to combine web templates to form finished web pages, possibly using some data source to customize the pages or present a large amount of content on similar-looking pages.
-Server side templating can be ccharacterized like this: The controller gets some data from the model and pass it on to the view.
+Server side templating can be characterized like this: The controller gets some data from the model and pass it on to the view.
 The view then sends some data back to the controller, and then back to the model.